madisonmussari/mcts_kds/README.md

         Determines which player's turn it is.

         Returns:
+            int
                 the identifier for the current player
         """
         return